Strategy for Human Design. entrepreneur, futurist, digital strategist, behaviorist, author, researcher, investor, adviser, mentor, and professor

 I am the firstborn of 4.
 I officially changed my name from Theresa Ann to Tery in my teens because it was more streamlined, non-gender specific, and easier to spell.

-My father was a police officer with Wolcott Police Department, my mother was manager of Citytrust bank [now Chase bank] in Waterbury.
+My father was a police officer with Wolcott Police Department, and my mother was manager of Citytrust bank [now Chase bank] in Waterbury.

 At the age of 9, I started a local paper for my street.
-I organized the kids on the street to helped produce the handwritten and drawn paper.
+I organized the kids on the street to help produce the handwritten and drawn paper.
 The street paper sold for $0.25 a paper.

 In addition, to finding a kid’s media company, my neighborhood friends and I would write and produce elaborate plays for the neighbors.